ClementNerma/NightOS/docs/specs/kernel/syscalls.md

 **Errors:**

+- `0x20`: The current process is not an application process
 - `0x30`: Failed to create a new process due to hardware problem (cannot allocate memory, ...)

 ### `0x41` WAIT_PROCESS